Stem Cells: What Are They and 8 Ways to Activate Them

 Get Into Ketosis

 Under regular circumstances, your body gets its energy from glucose (sugar) through carbohydrate-rich foods you consume.
-However, if you are fasting, following a low-carb ketogenic diet, or experiencing glucose deficit for any other reason, your body will learn to rely on and get energy from the fat you consume and stored fat.
+However, if you are fasting, following a low-carb ketogenic diet, or experiencing glucose deficit for any other reason, your body will learn to rely on and get energy from the fat you consume and store fat.

 This is when you experience ketosis, a metabolic state in which your body gets most of its energy from fat.
 Ketosis has many benefits.
 For example, according to a 2018 study, a ketogenic diet can improve your cognition.